<<back to publications<< …...................>> to Teach0logy.xyz>>

 I always wanted to edit the captured videos, and then to place them in the open.

-Finally, this Summer (2017), I made the decision to go through, and just to post the raw videos; no editing, no touching.
+Finally, one Summer, I made the decision to go through, and just to post the raw videos; no editing, no touching.
+Reflecting back on all my courses, this one was not the best, but also was not the worst.

-I realized that even with all my issues and deficiencies, and mistakes, and mishaps, many students still give me a very positive feedback about my teaching (http://www.GoMars.xyz/evvv.html; this link http://www.gomars.xyz/evvv.html#a2 leads to a broad description of my teaching philosophy).
+I realized that even with all my issues and deficiencies, and mistakes, and mishaps, many students still give me a very positive feedback about my teaching.

 This feedback is one the most rewarding parts of the teaching; it tells me that I do something right and good for students.